RobTillaart/AD520X/README.md

 - **void follow(pm_B, pm_A, float percentage = 100)**
   - makes pm_B follow pm_A unless pm_B is addressed explicitly
+  - e.g. to be used for stereo channels.
   - array cascade = 0xFF or pm_A.
   - It will follow pm_A for certain percentage default 100.
 - **void setGamma(uint8_t pm, float gamma)**